 With the COVID-19 pandemic, we are now being told that the most helpful thing we can do is stay at home and remain physically distant from others.
 Unless you are in an essential profession, this could be a time to slow down.
 To check in with those that you care most about.
 To chat for longer and to connect emotionally.
 To reflect on your life and rediscover what really matters to you.
 To hope and dream and plan for a better future.
 And to try things that you otherwise may not have had the chance or the time to do.

 Derek Sivers seems like a pretty cool guy.
-On his website, he calls himself a musician, producer, circus performer, entrepreneur, TED speaker, and book publisher.
+He calls himself a musician, producer, circus performer, entrepreneur, TED speaker, and book publisher on his website.
 He started a company called CDBaby and made millions from this.
 He then gave the company to charity, resulting in millions of dollars subsequently being used to help up-and-coming musicalContinue reading “Straightforward Life Advice From a Successful CEO”

 I used to lie a lot growing up.
 Not quite as bad as Holden Caulfield in ‘The Catcher in the Rye’: “I’m the most terrific liar you ever saw in your life.
 It’s awful.
 If I’m on my way to the store to buy a magazine, even, and somebody asks me where I’m going, I’mContinue reading “Is it Better to be Completely Honest, a Strategic Truth-Teller or an Occasional Liar?”